rocketlend/protocol/README.md

 ### Borrower Actions

-Borrowers can use the RPL protocol contract to:
+Borrowers can use the Rocketlend contract to:

-- Register as a borrower in the protocol by confirming their node's primary and RPL withdrawal addresses as the RPL protocol contract
+- Register as a borrower in the protocol by confirming their node's primary and RPL withdrawal addresses as the Rocketlend contract
 - Stake RPL from a pool onto their node
 - Repay a pool by withdrawing RPL from their node
 - Repay a pool by supplying fresh RPL - this may also be done by a third party